-be a signatory to the District accounts;
+be a signatory to the District accounts; and

-be a signatory to District instruments and accounts if the president is absent or unable, to the same extent as the president.
+be a signatory to District instruments and accounts if the president is absent or unable to be a signatory, to the same extent as the president.

 Secretary.
 The secretary shall:

 be a signatory to resolutions and other documents certifying and memorializing the proceedings of the District;